Worldline Review

 Company History

-Founded in 1972 as Sligos, a French payment card processing operation that emerged from the merger of Sliga (Crédit Lyonnais subsidiary) and Cegos.
-Spent the 1980s and 1990s consolidating French and European payment processing under various corporate parents before being absorbed into Atos in 2004.
-Operated as Atos Worldline within the Atos group through 2013.
+Founded in 1972 as Sligos, a French payment card processing operation that emerged from the merger of Sliga (a Crédit Lyonnais subsidiary) and Cegos.
+It spent the 1980s and 1990s consolidating French and European payment processing under various corporate parents before being absorbed into Atos in 2004, operating as Atos Worldline within the Atos group through 2013.

 Spun out as Worldline SA in July 2013 with an IPO on Euronext Paris in 2014.
 Then came two transformative deals.
-November 2018: acquired SIX Payment Services from the Swiss SIX Group for €2.3B, paid largely in shares — SIX became a 27% Worldline shareholder, and Worldline picked up Switzerland and Central European acquiring depth plus the Saferpay product.
-November 2020: acquired Ingenico for €7.8B in a deal that combined Europe's largest acquiring book with Ingenico's terminal hardware business and the Bambora SMB platform.
-The merged entity became #1 PSP in Europe and #4 globally.
+In November 2018 it acquired SIX Payment Services from the Swiss SIX Group for €2.3B, paid largely in shares, so SIX became a 27% Worldline shareholder and Worldline picked up Switzerland and Central European acquiring depth plus the Saferpay product.
+On October 28, 2020 it completed the acquisition of Ingenico for €7.8B (announced February 2020) in a deal that combined Europe's largest acquiring book with Ingenico's terminal hardware business and the Bambora SMB platform.
+The merged entity became the #1 PSP in Europe and #4 globally.

 Remaining 17% are 2-4 star reviews.
 Trustpilot does not publish a programmatic breakdown for intermediate ratings, so we report only the verified 5★ and 1★ shares.